-Push the i button on the keyfob once.
+Push the button on the keyfob once.

-- Only the driver's door unlocks. - The hazard indicator flashes once if all doors are completely closed with the ignition key in any position except the ON position. - The interior lights and puddle lamps (if so equipped) turn on and the light timer activates for 30 seconds when the interior light switch is in the DOOR position with the ignition key in any position except the ON position.
+- Only the driver's door unlocks. - The hazard indicator flashes once if all doors are completely closed with the ignition key in any position except the ON position. - The interior lights and puddle lamps (if so equipped) turn on and the light timer activates for 30 seconds when the lights on demand switch is in the position with the ignition key in any position except the ON position.

-Push the button on the keyfob again within 5 seconds.
+button on the keyfob again within Push the 5 seconds.